Leonard Cheshire Home

-The first buildings to be erected on the site in Clock Barn Lane in 1939 were wooden huts which were financed by the Canadian army to be used as accommodation for evacuees.
+The first buildings to be erected on the site in Clock Barn Lane in 1939 were wooden huts financed by the Canadian army and used as accommodation for evacuees.

 After the war the Billmeier foundation gave the land to Leonard Cheshire who, with Sue Ryder, established the Ryder/Cheshire Mission for the relief of suffering.
 It later became a home for disabled people who were considered too old for other Cheshire Homes.